Voice of America journalists demand resignation of news agency’s top leadership

-The letter also criticized Reilly and Robbins for disciplining one a reporter for seeking to question Pompeo afterward.
-Patsy Widakuswara, who was removed from the White House beat after the incident, was one of the letter’s signatories.
+The letter also criticized Reilly and Robbins for disciplining a reporter for seeking to question Pompeo afterward.
+The reporter, Patsy Widakuswara, who was removed from the White House beat after the incident, was one of the letter’s signatories.
 A top editor was reassigned in the wake of the event as well.

-A VOA spokesperson declined to comment on the petition, saying the agency did not comment on “internal personnel matters.”
+A VOA spokesperson declined to comment on the petition, saying the agency would not comment on “internal personnel matters.”
 Reilly did not respond to an email seeking comment.

 The extraordinary demand follows months of underlying hostilities between VOA’s newsroom and Michael Pack, a conservative filmmaker who was appointed by President Trump to head VOA’s government parent organization, the U.S. Agency for Global Media.

 Pack has swept aside longtime managers at VOA and related agencies such as Radio Free Europe and replaced them with his own appointees.
-Since taking office in June, he has asserted the right to breach VOA’s “firewall” that prohibits political appointees like Pack from influencing VOA’s news coverage.
+Since taking office in June, he has asserted the right to breach VOA’s “firewall” that prohibits political appointees like himself from influencing VOA’s news coverage.
 His short tenure has been marked by lawsuits, whistleblower complaints and adverse court decisions.

 Pack named Reilly, a conservative writer and former VOA director, to run the government-funded agency last month.
 Reilly brought on Robbins, who worked for Pompeo at the State Department as a public affairs specialist.